 - A search of available literature found no evidence of current recorded or potential future impacts of B. chinensis in the EU.
-This may be related to the current limited distribution of the species, and the impact of predation on established populations which appears to have limited the abundance of the species locally. - In general, B. chinensis has not been seen as problematic in North America where densities are relatively low.
-However, the risks associated with extremely high densities of the species are largely unknown and the lack of perceived threat may be attributed to this lack of knowledge. - Evidence of negative ecological effects is limited to mesocosm experiments from North America which suggests that B. chinensis may outcompete native snail species, increase water clarity and reduce algal biomass due to a high filtration rate, and increase the N:P balance and benthic-pelagic coupling. - Quantitative information on the current and future economic losses and costs of B. chinensis is not available for the EU.
+This may be related to the current limited distribution of the species, and the impact of predation on established populations which appears to have limited the abundance of the species locally. - A discrepancy exists between scientific literature and risk assessments describing the perceived risks in North America.
+In several scientific papers the species is indicated to have a limited impact whereas two risk assessments for North America classify the potential impact of the species as high. - Evidence of negative ecological effects is limited to mesocosm experiments from North America which suggests that B. chinensis may outcompete native snail species, increase water clarity and reduce algal biomass due to a high filtration rate, and increase the N:P balance and benthic-pelagic coupling.
+With densities found in the Eijsder Beemden similar to those applied in mesocosm experiments, these effects can potentially occur at this specific location.
+Additionally, there are indications that densities at other locations (e.g., Veengoot) may also be similar to those observed at Eijsder Beemden. - Quantitative information on the current and future economic losses and costs of B. chinensis is not available for the EU.
 B. chinensis currently displays a limited recorded distribution in the EU, and is of limited value to the trade in live animals as evidenced by the low number of retail outlets selling the species.
 Therefore, the economic impact of B. chinensis in the EU is likely to be negligible.